Western Products

 Western Products is an American brand name for snow plows and other professional snow removing equipment manufactured by Western Welding and Manufacturing.
 The company also manufactures a variety of truck-mounted sand and salt spreaders, snowplow replacement parts and snow removal accessories.

-Western Products employs approximately 250 people at its manufacturing facility in Milwaukee, Wisconsin.
-Headquartered in Milwaukee, Wisconsin, the company is a division of Douglas Dynamics group (NYSE:PLOW), which also owns the Blizzard and Fisher Engineering brand names.
+Western Products employs approximately 250 people, headquartered at the manufacturing facility in Milwaukee, Wisconsin.
+The company is a division of Douglas Dynamics which also owns Blizzard, SnowEx, Fisher Engineering, Dejana, Henderson, and Venco Venturo.

 History

 On September 5, 1950, Douglas Seaman purchased Western Welding & Manufacturing, a small machine shop in Milwaukee that was founded in 1943.
 Western mainly handled small, one-off welding jobs for large manufacturers.
 A friend suggested to Seaman that he should start manufacturing snowplows as a way to diversify his business, which he did.
 In 1952, Western Welding introduced its first snowplow at a time when the U.S. population was shifting toward suburb settings, which increased the market for light trucks.
 This increased the demand for snowplows.